 - Freedom from Ignorance: Ignorance is more hazardous than illiteracy to a nation’s all-round progress and development.

-- Safety for Women: India presently ranks at 131 on the women’s safety index in the world.
+- Safety for Women: India presently ranks at 148 out of the 170 countries in the Women, Peace & Security Index 2021.
 According to 2019-2020 statistics, there are approximately 88 rape cases in a day in India.
+In fact, crimes against women have risen to almost 63 percent in the capital alone in 2021.

 How to Celebrate Independence Day?